It’s only natural that you want the best of the best for your website.

 This one should be a must.

 Navigating and browsing without using a mouse is a surprisingly wanted feature today.
-People that use assistive hardware due to a disability, or simply laptop users who are used to maneuvering with a keyboard are the people you want to please.
+People that use assistive hardware due to a disability, or simply laptop users who are used to website navigation via keyboard are the people you want to please.

 A great example of a platform that even encourages their members to use their extremely simple, yet amazingly effective system is Imgur.
 They have incorporated a system for easier browsing and participating in community events using the keyboard only.
 This feature shows us more than just the wish for accessibility optimization.